 Nothing ever really changes.

 It’s like a dusty oil painting of Teddy Roosevelt that’s been hanging behind the barkeep you’ve frequented for a long time and only now just noticed – and you still don’t like it.

 Administrations come and go, and the two parties swap power every other election cycle.
 Nothing ever really changes.
 It’s hard to fault President Trump because he never campaigned on a fiscally conservative platform.
 Yet deficit hawks may have anticipated a change in attitude based on the rhetoric of “drain the swamp.”
 Two years in, there’s a multi-billion-dollar budget hike here, a new federal program there, and another gaping hole way over there.
-It’s always the same.We value your comments!
-Please weigh in on our comment section below.
+It’s always the same.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com